DevTK0/Lightspeed-React/README.md

 - Sveltedds
 - Astro

+Queues
+- Inngest
+- trigger.dev

+Email
+- Resend

 ### Previous Tech
 Database
 - Planetscale
   - A good managed service for applications that expect to have to scale their database.
   - Uses Vitess - the same technology that powers services like Youtube and Github.
   - Supabase is used instead as it more suitable for MVP development and smaller projects.
+  - Update: Planetscale no longer has a free tier.
 - Prisma ORM
   - I ended up not using ORMs as I found that they often slowed down development by quite a lot.
 Not only do you still need to manage your database, but you also need to learn about the ORM layer, the apis, migrations etc.
 - Kysely